Tips for Successfully Investing in Any Property Class

 Class C Keys to Success

-Class C investments are considered the riskiest, but they can offer the greatest returns.
-One key to success when investing in Class C real estate is to thoroughly screen tenants and keep strong cash reserves on hand.
-Tenants in Class C properties tend to be less stable, turn over with more frequency, and worse, more likely to require eviction.
+- Thoroughly screen tenants and keep strong cash reserves on hand.
 Investors will want to be sure they aren’t over-levered when buying the property, and then keep plenty of cushion in the bank in the event of cash flow disruptions.

-Location is also important to Class C investments.
-Many of these properties are located in fringe neighborhoods, but these same neighborhoods might be improving.
-Look for Class C properties that appear to be on the upswing.
-Indicators such as population growth and new household formation are positive signs.
-Look for opportunity zones or other areas where communities are trying to increase workforce housing options—getting community support may make the process of permitting value-add construction and/or improving tenant population easier.
+- Look for Class C properties that appear to be on the upswing.
+Look for opportunity zones or other areas where communities are trying to increase workforce housing options

 Remember that there’s no right or wrong commercial real estate investment strategy.
 It can be equally as lucrative to invest in a Class A property as it is a Class B property—there are just different processes to follow and different paths to success.
 Choose your path based on your individual risk tolerance, investment horizon, portfolio diversity, and access to capital.
 And of course, remember that Lima One Capital funds Class A, B, and C multifamily properties not just in major cities but in the top 250 MSAs.
 If you have a project in view, contact us today to find out how you can close quickly and close with certainty with Lima One Capital.